BritishGeologicalSurvey/Groundhog/README.rst

-Template
+Web Services
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+GeoERA GIP WP8 will solve your problem of how to setup web services to serve data to the GIP, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

-Features
+WMS
 --------

 - Be awesome
 - Make things faster

-Installation
+WFS
 ------------

 Install $project by running:

     install project

-Contribute
+WCS
 ----------

 - Issue Tracker: github.com/$project/$project/issues